LarsHPetersen/Zabbix-Server/CentOS_8/CentOS - postgresql and apache.md

-# Zabbix Server 5.2 install with Nginx and PostgreSQL 13 on CentOS 8
+# Zabbix Server 5.2 install with Apache and PostgreSQL 13 on CentOS 8

 ### 1. Update the system